scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 Processing the L4 payload in the packet means that the router will treat the payload of the packet as a message to itself and parse it according to the value of the `NextHdr` field.
 Such messages include [Traceroute Requests](#traceroute-request)

-A sender cannot rely on multiple routers retrieving and processing the payload even if it sets multiple router alert flags.
-This is use-case dependent: In the case of traceroute informational messages, for example, the router for which the traceroute request is intended will process the request (if the corresponding Router Alert flag is set to "1") and reply to it without further forwarding the request along the path.
+Setting multiple router alert flags on a path SHOULD be avoided.
+This is because the router for which the corresponding Router Alert flag is set to "1" may process the request without further forwarding it along the path.
 Use cases that require multiple routers/hops on the path to process a packet SHOULD rely on a hop-by-hop extension (see [](#ext-header)).
-For general information on router alerts, see {{RFC2711}}.

 ### One-Hop Path Type {#onehop}